 - Heat a small pancake frying pan and add a little ghee or olive oil.

 - Pour in half of the mixture, and spread with the back of a spoon so that it covers the base of the pan.
 It will be quite thick.
 Avoid touching the mixture again and leave to cook on a medium high heat until the top layer has set and you start to see small air bubbles forming.
 At this point flip the pancake to cook the other side.
-This usually takes 4-5 minutes on one side and 3 to 4 on the other.
+This usually takes 4-5 minutes on one side and 3-4 minutes on the other.

 - Place on a baking sheet lined with baking parchment and top with swirls of the tomato sauce and the sliced Mozzarella cheese